 Allows new board members an opportunity to understand board processes.

-Identifies strengths and weaknesses of individual board member performance and that of the board as a whole.
+Identifies strengths and weaknesses of the board as a whole.

 Holds the board accountable in its role as representative of the public.